Is it getting close totime to replace the shingles on your home?

 Well, we are going to cover that and break down the pros and cons of asphalt shingle roofing in this article.

-Our family here at RoofCrafters Roofing has been providing high-quality asphalt roof repairs and full asphalt shingle roof replacements since the early 1990s.
-So we want to share our nearly 3 decades of roofing knowledge and experience installing asphalt shingle roofs with you.
+Our family at RoofCrafters Roofing has been providing high-quality asphalt roof repairs and full asphalt shingle roof replacements since the early 1990s.
+Now we want to share our nearly 3 decades of roofing knowledge and experience installing asphalt shingle roofs with you.

-In doing so we hope that you will be better informed so that you can make the best decision for your next roof replacement investment.
+In doing so we hope that you'll be better informed so that you can make the best decision for your next roof replacement investment.

-By the end of this article, I can promise you’ll understand what an asphalt shingle roof is and I will also cover the 4 different types of asphalt shingles along with the pros and cons of using asphalt shingles so that you can determine if an asphalt shingle roof is right for you.
+We promise by the end of this article, you’ll understand what an asphalt shingle roof is and we'll also cover the 4 different types of asphalt shingles.
+Along with the pros and cons of using asphalt shingles so that hopefully, you can determine if an asphalt shingle roof is right for you.

 So let’s get started!